-The primary purpose of the job is to act as a lead liaison to Local Workforce Development Areas within the State of Maryland.
+The primary purpose of the job is to act as a liaison to Local Workforce Development Areas within the State of Maryland.
 The Regional Program Monitor will monitor program eligibility and parts of center operations of Local Workforce Development Areas receiving funds for program services under federal Title I Workforce Innovation and Opportunity Act and Title II Adult Education.
 The position will also conduct program monitoring under Senior Community Service Employment Program, Correctional Education and Trade Adjustment Assistance.
 The job will involve compliance monitoring, technical assistance, training, policy development and planning, and special project management.
 It will also involve coordinating with other team members to complete work projects.
 The position will report directly to Compliance Manager to support the unit's mission of ensuring the integrity of the workforce systems through onsite and desk monitoring and focused reviews.

 Education: A Bachelor's degree from an accredited college or university.

 Experience: Four years of experience in administrative staff or professional work.

 1. Additional experience in administrative staff or professional work may be substituted on a year-for-year basis for the required education.